Coroyawa Pro 20* (now on sale)

 Table 1: Average values for each measurement

-Figure 1: FR for each subject, Time to hold the feet up while standing
+Figure 1: FR for each subject.
+Time to hold the feet up while standing One-leg standing time

 A drop-weight impact test* was conducted to determine the shock-absorbing properties of Coroyawa in the event of a fall.